tsykoduk/greg.nokes.name/_posts/2006-11-09-new-land-sighted.md

   - Science!
 ---
 <blockquote>
-<p>The Pacific Ocean has given birth to a new volcanic island near <a href="http://maps.google.com/maps?f=q&#38;hl=en&#38;q=tonga&#38;ie=UTF8&#38;z=7&#38;t=k&#38;om=1">Tonga</a>, according to ocean-going eyewitnesses.</p>
+The Pacific Ocean has given birth to a new volcanic island near <a href="http://maps.google.com/maps?f=q&#38;hl=en&#38;q=tonga&#38;ie=UTF8&#38;z=7&#38;t=k&#38;om=1">Tonga</a>, according to ocean-going eyewitnesses.

-<p>Crew on board a yacht called the "Maiken" believed they were the first to see a volcanic island forming a day out
+Crew on board a yacht called the "Maiken" believed they were the first to see a volcanic island forming a day out
-	from Neiafu, Tonga, while sailing towards Fiji in August, the Matangi Tonga news website reported Wednesday.</p>
+	from Neiafu, Tonga, while sailing towards Fiji in August, the Matangi Tonga news website reported Wednesday.

 </blockquote>

-<p>-<a href="http://www.seedmagazine.com/news/2006/11/pacific_ocean_gives_birth_to_n.php">Seed Magazine</a></p>
+-<a href="http://www.seedmagazine.com/news/2006/11/pacific_ocean_gives_birth_to_n.php">Seed Magazine</a>

-<p>It's refreshing to be reminded about the cyclic nature of life and death and how it applies to so much more then just humans and other animals.
+It's refreshing to be reminded about the cyclic nature of life and death and how it applies to so much more then just humans and other animals.
 This sort of event reminds me that I am insignificant in the grand scheme of things.
 Just think - there are events happening out there that dwarf anything we humans could conceive of doing at this time. <a href="http://antwrp.gsfc.nasa.gov/apod/ap061105.html">Case in point</a>.
-Humbling.</p>
+Humbling.